sdogruyol/sdogruyol.github.io/_posts/2015-12-13-why-crystal.md

 That's a really simple demonstration and a big reason of why that ***'X'*** should be ***Crystal***.

-As a web developer i was pretty curious to see how a web framework similar to **Sinatra** would benetif from this performance.
+As a web developer i was pretty curious to see how a web framework similar to **Sinatra** would benefit from this performance.
 So i created **[Kemal](http://www.github.com/sdogruyol/kemal)**.

 ## Enter Kemal